 When Rozelle began to “feel his age” in a particular faculty meeting, he decided to retire.

 “My peers advised me that retirement is about moving to where your grandchildren live and playing golf.
 I hate golf, and I have no children, so I work in two fields of service, organ donation awareness and fighting hunger in Kalamazoo.
 I serve on committees and make presentations for Gift of Life Michigan, and I work in three food pantries and serve on the finance committee of Kalamazoo Loaves and Fishes.”

 Rozelle received a heart transplant in 2001.
-Since then, he has helped to sign up more 3,200 people on the donor registry.
+Since then, he has helped to sign up more than 3,200 people on the donor registry.
 He plays an equally important role in hunger prevention in Kalamazoo, donating countless hours of his time.
-He remains actively engaged with WMU’s Department of Accountancy and in touch of with many of his former students.
+He remains actively engaged with WMU’s Department of Accountancy and in touch with many of his former students.